 Getting Started with Puzzle Maker Pro - Cross Sum

-For Cross Sum it's not just important to understand the software, but it's of paramount importance that you understand the puzzles themselves:
+For Cross Sum it's not just important to understand the software, but you also need to understand the puzzles themselves:

 0-20210330105932-1-01-J-P.png